cyberbotics/webots/docs/discord/technical-questions.md

     print(value1, value2, value3, value4, value5`)

 ##### Zenzo 06/17/2020 15:18:18
-`@Luftwaffel` I was looking at this conversation and it made me curious as to how you make blinking LED lights with maths, could you explain it a little further?
+`@Simon Steinmann` I was looking at this conversation and it made me curious as to how you make blinking LED lights with maths, could you explain it a little further?
 I am very simple so simplifying it will help me to understand thanks.

-##### Luftwaffel 06/17/2020 14:58:30
+##### Simon Steinmann [Moderator] 06/17/2020 14:58:30
 then we round(sin(...), 0) so we get 0 or 1 and finally we turn it into and integer using int()